vielhuber/flimsy/README.md

 > know what's behind your aliases.™

+flimsy is a cross-platform text expander for lazy programmers written in python.

 it intentionally reveals whats behind your aliases so that you know whats going on.

-flimsy is a cross-platform text expander for lazy programmers written in python.

-lets get the party started:
+let's get the party started:

 ![demo](https://media.giphy.com/media/qPa9vUYCUrx6w/giphy.gif)